lfedgeai/AegisEdgeAI/README.md

 # "CitadelAI" - Securing AI at the Edge

-CitadelAI delivers verifiable trust for AI at the edge by ensuring workloads only run on approved, uncompromised devices in approved locations.
-It combines continuous identity, integrity, and location verification to give customers and regulators clear proof that systems haven’t been tampered with from manufacture through runtime.
-This approach closes supply‑chain and provenance gaps, streamlines audits, and opens access to regulated markets — turning complex hardware‑rooted security into a differentiator you can build into your roadmap.
+CitadelAI delivers verifiable trust for AI at the edge by ensuring workloads only run on approved, uncompromised devices in approved locations — and by going beyond today’s siloed identity models.
+Where typical approaches verify **only** the user, the device, or the workload in isolation, CitadelAI takes a **holistic approach**, cryptographically binding **user, device, and workload identities together**.
+This continuous chain of identity, integrity, and location assurance gives customers and regulators clear proof that systems haven’t been tampered with from manufacture through runtime.
+The result: supply‑chain and provenance gaps are closed, audits are streamlined, and regulated markets open up — turning complex hardware‑rooted security into a differentiator which vendors can build into their roadmap.

 **Why it matters**

-- **Unlock regulated markets** – Meet location and integrity compliance requirements with verifiable, automated proof.
+- **Unlock regulated markets** – Meet location and integrity compliance requirements with verifiable, automated proof that spans user, device, and workload.

-- **Reduce audit friction** – Provide clear, end‑to‑end evidence that systems are authentic and uncompromised.
+- **Reduce audit friction** – Provide clear, end‑to‑end evidence that all three identity pillars are authentic and uncompromised.

-- **Differentiate the product** – Turn hardware‑rooted, continuous trust into a visible customer‑facing advantage.
+- **Differentiate the product** – Make holistic, hardware‑rooted trust a customer‑visible advantage.

 ## Problem Statement - Common Threats